What does loan-to-value ratio (LVR) mean?

 If your intended purchase is not a residential investment property you will not be affected by the LVR restrictions if you have a deposit of at least 20% (an LVR of 80% or less).
 If you have less than 20 percent deposit (an LVR of above 80%) your application will be subject to RBNZ LVR restrictions and our normal lending criteria.
 A low equity margin may apply.

-Following a proposal by the RBNZ on LVR restrictions in July 2016, loans for residential investment properties generally require 40% equity; however a lower equity level may be possible.
+Due to RBNZ LVR restrictions, loans for residential investment properties will generally require 35% equity, however a lower equity level may be possible.
 Talk to us for full details.

 Are there instances when high LVR lending is not subject to LVR restrictions?